In Iraq, election fraud claims fuel uncertainty, divisions

 “If they are outside of the government, they will lose financial resources and this will weaken them,” a senior Shiite official said, adding that Fatah Alliance leaders were stunned by their electoral loss.
 The official spoke on condition of anonymity to divulge sensitive information.

 Al-Sadr has kept quiet about plans for coalition negotiations, pending final results.
-But he has announced the closure of the offices of his Saraya al-Salam fighters in various provinces — a move apparently meant to show he is serious about bringing all arms under state control.
+But he has announced the closure of the offices of his Saraya al-Salam fighters in various provinces — a largely symbolic move apparently meant to show he is serious about bringing all arms under state control.
 He has also called for new dialogue about the ongoing American troop presence and condemned strikes against diplomatic missions that were believed to have been carried out by PMF groups.

 Shiite factions will need to find some common ground to prevent a resurgence of IS, a Sunni group, Badawi said.
 Last week, suspected IS militants attacked a predominantly Shiite village in Diyala province, killing 11 civilians and spurring a revenge attack on a nearby Sunni village.